softwaremill/macwire/README.md

 * dependent - separate instance for each dependency usage: `def`

 MacWire also supports user-defined scopes, which can be used to implement request or session scopes in web applications.
-The `scopes` subproject defines a `Scope` trait, which has two methods:
+The `runtime` subproject defines a `Scope` trait, which has two methods:

 * `apply`, to create a scoped value
 * `get`, to get or create the current value from the scope